ckeditor/ckeditor4-docs/guides/dev/features/magicline/README.md

 ## Styling the Magic Line

-If the default striking red color does not suit you, you can easily modify it by setting the CKEDITOR.config.magicline_color configuration option, for example:
+If the default striking red color does not suit you, you can easily modify it by setting the {@linkapi CKEDITOR.config.magicline_color CKEDITOR.config.magicline_color} configuration option, for example:

-    CKEDITOR.config.magicline_color = '#0000FF';
+    {@linkapi CKEDITOR.config.magicline_color CKEDITOR.config.magicline_color} = '#0000FF';

 This will change magic line's color to blue, as presented in the image below.